Aens/Gw2RaidExplorer/README.md

 # Gw2RaidExplorer
 A tool to check raid-based stuff of Guild Wars 2.
+You can download executable version from: https://github.com/Aens/Gw2RaidExplorer/releases

+* Download the .rar file.
+* Extract it on any folder with Winrar program.
+* Execute the Gw2RaidExplorer file with a red skull icon.

+If you want to compile it yourself, make sure you `pip install Pyside2`.

 # UPDATING
 If you need to update this program, make sure to backup your **options.ini file**, that's where your API keys are stored.
 It's safe to delete/replace everything else.